Off-Criticality and the Massive Brownian Loop Soup: Brownian Loop Soups

-This is a consequence of Brownian scaling and implies, together with Eq.~(\ref{eq:mass}), that $m^2 dt = \tilde m^2 ds$.
-Therefore, if $\eta_m(\gamma)$ depends on $m$ via some functional of

-the measure $\mu^m$ automatically satisfies conformal covariance (Eq.~(\ref{eq:conf-cov})).
-With this in mind, a simple choice for $\eta_m(\gamma)$ is $e^{-R_m(\gamma)}$, which leads to

-We define the \emph{massive Brownian loop soup} in $D$ with intensity $\lambda>0$ and mass function $m$ to be the Poisson process with intensity measure $\lambda\mu^m_D$, where $\mu^m_D$ denotes the restriction of $\mu^m$ to $D$.
+\begin{definition} A \emph{Brownian loop soup} in $D$ with intensity $\lambda$ is a Poissonian realization from $\lambda\mu_D$.
+A \emph{massive Brownian loop soup} in $D$ with intensity $\lambda$ and mass function $m$ is a Poissonian realization from $\lambda\mu^{m}_D$. \end{definition}

-Note that, for a homogeneous system, loops are exponentially suppressed at a rate proportional to their time duration.
+The (massive) Brownian loop soup ``inherits'' the property of conformal invariance (covariance) from the (massive) Brownian loop measure.
+Note that in a homogeneous massive Brownian loop soup, that is, if $m$ is constant, loops are exponentially suppressed at a rate proportional to their time duration.
 We will sometimes call the conformally invariant Brownian loop soup introduced by Lawler and Werner \emph{critical}, to distinguish it from the \emph{massive} Brownian loop soup defined above.

-The above definition has a nice interpretation in terms of ``killed'' Brownian motion, which makes it appear very natural.
+The definition of the massive Brownian loop soup has a nice interpretation in terms of ``killed'' Brownian motion.
 For a given function $f$ on the space of loops, one can write

-where ${\mathbb E}_{T_{\gamma}}$ denotes expectation with respect to the law of the mean-one, exponential random variable $T_{\gamma}$, and $\mathbbm{1}_{\{\cdot\}}$ denotes the indicator function.
-In view of this, one can think of the Brownian loop $\gamma$ under the measure $\mu^m$ defined in \eqref{eq:massive-measure} as being ``killed'' at rate $m^2(\gamma(t))$.
+where ${\mathbb E}_{T_{\gamma}}$ denotes expectation with respect to the law of the mean-one, exponential random variable $T_{\gamma}$.
+In view of this, one can think of the Brownian loop $\gamma$ under the measure $\mu^m$ as being ``killed'' at rate $m^2(\gamma(t))$.
 More precisely, one has the following alternative and useful characterization. \begin{proposition} A \emph{massive} Brownian loop soup in $D$ with intensity $\lambda$ and mass function $m$ can be realized in the following way. \begin{enumerate} \item Take a realization of the \emph{critical} Brownian loop soup in $D$ with intensity $\lambda$. \item Assign to each loop $\gamma$ of duration $t_{\gamma}$ an independent, mean-one, exponential random variable, $T_{\gamma}$. \item Remove from the soup all loops $\gamma$ such that

 \end{enumerate}

 \end{proposition} \begin{remark} Note that Eq.~\eqref{eq:loop-killing-1} requires choosing a time parametrization for the loop $\gamma$ but is independent of the choice. \end{remark}

 {\bf Proof.} Let ${\cal L}^D$ denote the set of loops contained in $D$ and define ${\cal L}^D_{>\varepsilon} := \{\gamma \in {\cal L}^D : \text{diam}(\gamma)>\varepsilon \}$ and ${\cal L}^D_{>\varepsilon,r} := \{\gamma \in {\cal L}^D_{>\varepsilon} : R_m(\gamma)=r \}$.
 For a subset $A$ of ${\cal L}^D_{>\varepsilon}$, let $A_r = A \cap {\cal L}^D_{>\varepsilon,r}$.
 For every $\varepsilon>0$, the restriction to loops of diameter larger than $\varepsilon$ of the massive Brownian loop soup in $D$ with mass function $m$ is a Poisson point process on ${\cal L}^D_{>\varepsilon}$ such that the expected number of loops in $A \subset {\cal L}^D_{>\varepsilon}$ at level $\lambda>0$ is